-Similarly, although we discuss digital divide issues below, that discussion more properly belongs in the context of an affordability analysis, as affordability is a key driver in broadband adoption.
-While competition drives prices closer to cost, whether low-income households can afford competitively priced broadband is a separate question.
-As we stated in the OII, we will address the issue of affordability in a separate proceeding.
+Similarly, although we discuss digital divide issues below, that discussion may more properly occur in the context of an affordability analysis, as affordability is a key driver in broadband adoption.
+While competition - at least theoretically - will drive prices closer to cost, it is a separate analysis whether such competitive prices will be affordable to low-income segments of society.
+As stated in the OII, the Commission will address the issue of affordability in a separate proceeding.
 We also note that residential broadband affordability is under consideration by the FCC.